-[Footnote: I may quote in this connection the amazingly naive and comic declaration of the Russian authorities, the oppressors of other nationalities the Poles, the Germans of the Baltic provinces, and the Jews.
+[Footnote: I may quote in this connection the amazingly naive and comic declaration of the Russian authorities, the oppressors of other nationalities--the Poles, the Germans of the Baltic provinces, and the Jews.
 The Russian Government has oppressed its subjects for centuries, and has never troubled itself about the Little Russians of Poland, or the Letts of the Baltic provinces, or the Russian peasants, exploited by everyone.
-And now it has all of a sudden become the champion of the oppressed the very oppressed whom it is itself oppressing.]
+And now it has all of a sudden become the champion of the oppressed--the very oppressed whom it is itself oppressing.]

 The weakness of the use of violence lies in the fact that all the arguments brought forward by oppressors in their own defense can with even better reason be advanced against them.
-They plead the danger of violence most often imagined in the future but they are all the while continuing to practice actual violence themselves.
+They plead the danger of violence--most often imagined in the future--but they are all the while continuing to practice actual violence themselves.
 "You say that men used to pillage and murder in the past, and that you are afraid that they will pillage and murder one another if your power were no more.
-That may happen or it may not happen.
-But the fact that you ruin thousands of men in prisons, fortresses, galleys, and exile, break up millions of families and ruin millions of men, physically as well as morally, in the army, that fact is not an imaginary but a real act of violence, which, according to your own argument, it is absolutely necessary to use violence," the oppressed are sure to say to their oppressors.
+That may happen--or it may not happen.
+But the fact that you ruin thousands of men in prisons, fortresses, galleys, and exile, break up millions of families and ruin millions of men, physically as well as morally, in the army, that fact is not an imaginary but a real act of violence, which, according to your own argument, one ought to oppose by violence.
+And so you are yourselves these wicked men against whom, according to your own argument, it is absolutely necessary to use violence," the oppressed are sure to say to their oppressors.
 And non-Christian men always do say, and think and act on this reasoning.
 If the oppressed are more wicked than their oppressors, they attack them and try to overthrow them; and in favorable circumstances they succeed in overthrowing them, or what is more common, they rise into the ranks of the oppressors and assist in their acts of violence.

-So that the very violence which the champions of government hold up as a terror pretending that except for its oppressive power the wicked would oppress the good has really always existed and will exist in human society.
+So that the very violence which the champions of government hold up as a terror--pretending that except for its oppressive power the wicked would oppress the good--has really always existed and will exist in human society.
 And therefore the suppression of state violence cannot in any case be the cause of increased oppression of the good by the wicked.